More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # Group

-Indicates a corresponding module of a project under assembly
+Identifies a group associated with a module
--  `id`: movel of a project under assembly
+-  `id`: Unique identifier of the group
    -  Attribute type: **Property**.
    -  Required
 -  `startTime`: Saves date and time information when the start button is pressed